What Is a Chargeback?

 How long does a chargeback take?

-The chargeback process typically takes between 30 and 120 days from the initial dispute to final resolution.
-Customers generally have 120 days from the transaction date to file a chargeback, though this varies by card network and reason code.
-If you contest the chargeback through representment, the process can take even longer.
+Anywhere from 30 to 120 days from the initial dispute to final resolution.
+The cardholder usually has 120 days from the transaction date to file a chargeback, though that varies a bit by card network and reason code.
+If you contest it through representment, expect the timeline to stretch further.

 Can I fight a chargeback?

-Yes.
-Through a process called representment, you can submit evidence to your acquiring bank proving the transaction was legitimate.
-This might include signed delivery receipts, customer correspondence, proof of service delivery, or transaction logs.
-If your evidence is compelling, the chargeback can be reversed in your favour.
+Yes — through representment.
+You submit evidence to your acquiring bank proving the transaction was legitimate.
+That might be signed delivery receipts, customer correspondence, proof of service delivery, or transaction logs.
+If the evidence is strong enough, the chargeback gets reversed in your favour.
+The case has to be tight, though — weak representments rarely win.

 What is a chargeback ratio and why does it matter?